Prince William Composite Squadron

 Your birth certificate or Social Security Card.

-There are a few other ways to accomplish this including some foreign passports, a permanent resident card, and more, but your local unit will help you with those details or you can read about them here.
+There are a few other ways to accomplish this including some foreign passports, a permanent resident card, and more, but your local unit will help you with those details.

 Step 4 Apply online (cadets) or by paper form (adults).